christopherwira/anon-auth-zkp-set-membership/contracts/README.md

 [["(change to the current_nonce value)","0x6161616161616161616161616161616161616161616161616161616161616161"],[["0x6161616161616161616161616161616161616161616161616161616161616161","0x6161616161616161616161616161616161616161616161616161616161616161","0x6161616161616161616161616161616161616161616161616161616161616161","0x6161616161616161616161616161616161616161616161616161616161616161","0x6161616161616161616161616161616161616161616161616161616161616161"]]]
 ```

-The `current_nonce` value is a `public` variable, thus can be queried by everyone.
+The `current_nonce` value is a `public` variable and thus can be queried by everyone.
 In Remix IDE, this value can be queried using the `current_nonce` button inside the deployed smart contract section.

 #### HashAuth and PseudoAuth Dummy Value